AaronHoward3/EmailGeneratorV2/README.md

 ## Development & Extensibility
 - Add new email types or blocks by updating `src/config/constants.js` and the block directories.
 - The codebase is modular and easy to extend for new features.
+- Template caching is available in a separate branch for performance optimization.

 ---